srobo/docs/programming/getting_code_on_the_robot.md

 Getting your code on to the robot is quite simple.
-You will need to put your code on a USB drive
-Which will need to be formatted with either FAT32, exFAT or ext2/3/4.
+You will need to put your code on a USB drive which will need to be formatted with either FAT32, exFAT or ext2/3/4.
 Upon plugging in the drive or starting up, the robot will run the `robot.py` file found in the `robot.zip` in the root of the drive.

 ## Windows